eslint/rfcs/designs/2023-prelints/README.md

     }
 };
 ```

+The `indentOffset` property is used to strip any indents off of the text slice before passing back to ESLint.
+In fix mode, once the fixing is complete, ESLint will then use `indentOffset` to re-establish the original indentation.
+Essentially, ESLint will capture the first `indentOffset` number of characters on the first line and then reapply that to the fixed text.

 Rules and languages can be targeted at the text fragments in a config file by treating them as if they were parts returned by a processor, such as: